tunnels-is/nice-website/docs/dns-blocklists.md

 # DNS Block Lists

-## Enabling and Disabling Block Lists
+## Getting to the DNS Settings

-You can find all the default block lists by clicking on the **DNS** in the sidebar under the Settings.
+You can find all the default block lists by clicking on the **DNS** in the sidebar.
+The Block Lists are located under the DNS Settings.

+## Enabling Block Lists

-Here you can enable each block list seperately by clicking on the `Allowed` button, the `Allowed` will turn into `Blocked`.
+You can enable each block list separately by clicking on the `Allowed` button.
+The `Allowed` button will turn into `Blocked`.

+## Disabling Block Lists

-If you want to disable a block list, click on the `Blocked`.
+If you want to disable a block list, click on the `Blocked` button, it will turn into `Allowed`.

+# Save your changes

 Do not forget to click the **SAVE** button that appears on the top to save your changes.